He Zhuguo: People's Republic of China

 After the founding of the People's Republic of China, He Zhuguo opened a sugar factory in Hangzhou in response to the people's government's call to develop production, but he was in debt one year later.
 After asking the Premier Zhou Enlai for help, Zhou Enlai helped He Zhuguo to end his debt and introduced him to the Soviet Red Cross Hospital for eye treatment.
-In 1954, the United Front Work Department of the CPC Central Committee invited He Zhuguo to serve as a member of the National Committee of the Chinese People's Political Consultative Conference.
+In 1954, the United Front Work Department of the CCP Central Committee invited He Zhuguo to serve as a member of the National Committee of the Chinese People's Political Consultative Conference.
 On December 12, 1956, Beijing held a commemorative meeting for the 20th anniversary of the Xi’an Incident.
 He Zhuguo attended the invitation of Zhou Enlai.
 After the meeting, He Zhuguo was received by Mao Zedong.
 Standing members of the Fifth and Sixth CPPCC National Committees, members of the Central Committee of the Revolutionary Committee of the Kuomintang, and standing committee members.

 In the anti-rightist movement in 1957, He Zhuguo was labeled as a "rightist" because he proposed two opinions to the Chinese Communist Party.
 The two opinions were that the election should be conducted in a differential manner, and the other was that farmers did not have enough food.

-After the end of the Cultural Revolution, in the spring of 1978, the Zhejiang Provincial Party Committee of the Communist Party of China why Zhuguo screened the vindication, and He Zhuguo returned to serve as a member of the CPPCC National Committee.
+After the end of the Cultural Revolution, in the spring of 1978, the Zhejiang Provincial Party Committee of the CCP why Zhuguo screened the vindication, and He Zhuguo returned to serve as a member of the CPPCC National Committee.
 In 1979, He Zhuguo was added as a member of the Standing Committee of the Fifth National Committee of the Chinese People's Political Consultative Conference, and served as the central member and member of the Standing Committee of the Revolutionary Committee of the Kuomintang.
 He moved to Beijing from Hangzhou.

 On September 3, 1985, He Zhuguo died of a heart attack in Beijing at the age of 88.
 On September 15, the CPPCC National Committee held a farewell ceremony for Comrade He Zhuguo's body in Beijing.